lmullen/jsr/_source/issues/vol15/mcvickar.markdown

-Christopher Thomas and Kimberly Ervin Alexander's survey of pentecostal publications from the first two decades of the twentieth century revealed that "the earliest Pentecostals saw the M[ar]k 16 text as a kind of litmus test for the authenticity of their experience."xxvi The text's "unrivaled" position in the early movement guaranteed that the embodied signs it enumerated would become essential symbols of one's status not only as a follower of Christ but also signified one's relative stature within the emerging community.xxvii
+Christopher Thomas and Kimberly Ervin Alexander's survey of pentecostal publications from the first two decades of the twentieth century revealed that "the earliest Pentecostals saw the M[ar]k 16 text as a kind of litmus test for the authenticity of their experience." [^26] The text's "unrivaled" position in the early movement guaranteed that the embodied signs it enumerated would become essential symbols of one's status not only as a follower of Christ but also signified one's relative stature within the emerging community. [^27]

 Gaston B. Cashwell (1860--1916) played a pivotal role in bringing Seymour's brand of pentecostal worship to the South and inadvertently